gearpump/gearpump/docs/deployment-resource-isolation.md

    perf_event /sys/fs/cgroup/perf_event
    ```

-3. If you want to assign permission to user **gear** to launch Gearpump Worker and applications with resouce isolation enabled, you need to check gear's uid and gid in /etc/passwd file, let's take **500** for example.
+3. If you want to assign permission to user **gear** to launch Gearpump Worker and applications with resource isolation enabled, you need to check gear's uid and gid in /etc/passwd file, let's take **500** for example.

 4. Add following content to /etc/cgconfig.conf